aftra-software/aftra-cli/README.md

     `$ export IRIS_COMPANY=$(iris-api get token company)`

-3. (Optional) Get any config associated with the token, and put somewhere that your script uses
+3. (Optional) Get any config required, and put somewhere that your script uses.
+The name is that defined on the config via the web UI.

-    `$ iris-api get token config > config.ini`
+    `$ iris-api get config syndis-scan myscanner > config.ini`

 4. Create an opportunity